Match Point: Musical accompaniment

 The film's soundtrack consists almost entirely of pre-World War I 78 rpm recordings of opera arias sung by the Italian tenor Enrico Caruso.
 This bold use, despite Caruso's variety of musical styles, constitutes a first for Allen.
 Opera has been used before in his work as an indicator of social class, such as in Husbands and Wives (1992).
 In Match Point, the arias and opera extracts make an ironic commentary on the actions of the characters and sometimes foreshadow developments in the movie's narrative.
-Furthermore, given Wilton's status as an introvert and opera enthusiast himself, the accompaniment emphasises his detachment from his crime.
+Furthermore, given Chris's status as an introvert and opera enthusiast himself, the accompaniment emphasises his detachment from his crime.

 The 10-minute murder scene which forms the film's climax is scored with almost the whole of the Act II duet between Otello and Iago from Giuseppe Verdi's Otello.
 This is an atypical scoring for a film since Verdi's piece is not an aria, but a dramatic dialogue in which the words are as important as the music.
 Thus the astute spectator will be presented with two dramatic narratives to follow; Allen is not respecting traditional conventions of cinematic accompaniment since the score's events do not match the story unfolding onscreen.

 Arias and extracts include work by Verdi (in particular Macbeth, La traviata, Il trovatore and Rigoletto), Gaetano Donizetti's L'elisir d'amore, Georges Bizet's Les pêcheurs de perles, and Antônio Carlos Gomes's Salvator Rosa sung by Caruso.
 The romanza "Una furtiva lagrima" from L'elisir d'amore is featured repeatedly, including during the opening credits.
 The Caruso arias are supplemented by diegetic music from contemporary performances that the characters attend over the course of the film.
 There are scenes at the Royal Opera House and elsewhere performed by opera singers (scenes from La traviata performed by Janis Kelly and Alan Oke, from Rigoletto performed by Mary Hegarty), accompanied by a piano (performed by Tim Lole).